tlevine/dada.pink/computers/permissions.rst

 Concepts
 ----------
 There are four levels of security based on where data may be stored.
-Data storage that is appropriate for one of these groups is appropriate for all of the subsequent groups,and *not* vice-versa; when there is a breach at a particular level, subsequent levels will be compromised, and earlier levels will not be.
+Data storage that is appropriate for one of these groups is appropriate for all of the subsequent groups, and *not* vice-versa; when there is a breach at a particular level, subsequent levels will be compromised, and earlier levels will not be.

 Laptop
     These data are to be stored only on laptops and other computers that I can touch.